k8s-platform-hub/quickstart-docker-git/README.md

   ![curl example](https://raw.githubusercontent.com/hasura/quickstart-docker-git/master/_docs/3-curl.png)

-# Deploying the base-repo on Hasura
+# `git push` your code as a service on the cloud

-If you have gotten the base-repo of your choice to work on your machine, you may want to deploy your docker based API/service to the cloud.
+If you have gotten the base-repo of your choice to work on your machine, you may want to deploy your code as an API/service to the cloud.
 Using [Hasura](https://hasura.io), you can do that with a simple `git push` command.
 Follow these instructions to get started:

 - Get yourself a free Hasura project by signing up at the [Project Dashboard](https://dashboard.hasura.io)
 - Check out the reference documentation on [how to create a `git push` service and deploy your code as a service](https://docs.hasura.io/0.14/ref/custom-microservices/creating-git-push-microservices.html)